zacanger/niddesa/text/mahaniddesa-from-chinese/15-chinese-google.md

 mine, or this is someone else's."
 To be grasped, grasped He is not lost to those who are attached to, taken, and trusted.
 This is also said [SN.2.18]: "Samoan!
 Are you happy?"
 "Friend!
 What did you get?"
 "In that case, Sandamon!
 Are you sad?"
 "Friend!
 What did you lose?"
-"In that case? , Shaman!
+"In that case? , Samana!
 Are you neither happy nor sad?"
 "Yes, friend!"

 "After a long time, finally, I saw the Brahman of ParNibbana,